 Belize has recently been on the rise as a desirable country to retire.
 It not only offers expats a comfortable lifestyle with reliable phone service, internet, housing, power and water, but also all of the above at a relatively low cost of living.
 On average, a retired couple living in Belize can live comfortably off of $3,000/month USD.
 Belize healthcare system is also one of the most robust in Caribbean.

 Located on the Western edge of the Caribbean sea, one of the many benefits of living in Belize is the diverse and active community that you are able to engage in.
 With the ability to sit on a beach and have some well deserved R&R, or if you prefer an active lifestyle of scuba diving and adventure – Belize has something to offer for everyone’s desires.

 Honduras is a beautiful country on the East coast of the Caribbean sea.
 With a variation of hilly, green mountaintops, a rich coral reef environment, and tropical white sand beaches, Honduras is a highly sought out retirement destination.
 Honduras is a relatively quiet and laidback lifestyle in comparison to other Central American countries.
 Naturally, the cost of living is on the lower end for many expatriates, which drives a high number of retirees to Honduras every year.
 To know about healthcare system in Honduras check out our healthcare region page.

 Mexico’s proximity to the United States is a highly popular factor that leads Mexico into the top 5 countries to retire.
-If access to health care is a high priority for you or your spouse, Mexico is definitely a country you should consider for retirement.
+If access to health care in Mexico is a high priority for you or your spouse, Mexico is definitely a country you should consider for retirement.
 Once residency is granted, Mexico allows for expatriates to obtain a national health care plan coverage, although it is highly recommended that you seek out international health care coverage as well.

 Apart from its health care advantages, Mexico also offers a vast variety of scenery for any desires.
 Whether you are wanting to live in Mexico City and maintain a relatively active lifestyle, or if you prefer the quiet and laidback lifestyle of Sayulita, both are easily achievable.